MichaelKane428/SystemsSoftware/README.md

 - sudo apt-get install auditd
 - sudo auditctl-w /home/michael/Desktop/SystemsSoftware/var/www/html -p rwxa

+6. Creating the c files and the make file.
+I started off with a basic hello world program to test that my makefile is working, I use a single file daemon.c to create an executable call my daemon, the code for these files can be found on my github linked at the top or my submission.

+- touch daemon.c
+- touch makefile
+- make //runs the makefile

+7. Preparing the daemon

 # References

 1. Linux website showing how to give permissions recursively to directorys.